May Gardening To-Do List for USDA Zones 9-11

 As always, thanks for taking time to join on the gardening and permaculture journey.
 Be sure to check out the continual flow of content available via our social media channels.
 Remember, PermacultureFX also does both in person AND virtual consulting (using facetime, zoom, satellite images, etc.).
 We’d love to help you get a plan for your property and help you create abundance and wonder.

-If this article was helpful, consider sharing on social media (or with your garden groups) to help set others up to win on their property.
-Happy spring, and I’ll see you in the garden!
+Lastly, if this article was helpful, consider sharing on social media (or with your garden groups) to help set others up to win on their property.

 – Kristofer Edler